Do you ever feel like health insurance is a foreign language? If you do, we understand, and we’re here to tell you that you’re not alone.

 The total amount the insured pays out-of-pocket for covered services in a plan year.
 When the limit is met, the health plan pays 100% of the costs for the remainder of the plan year.

-The percentage of costs of covered services after the deductible has been met.
+The percentage that the insured pays after the deductible has been met.

-A provider or health care facility that are part of a health plan’s network in which covered services are provided at discounted rates.
+A provider or health care facility that is part of a health plan’s network in which covered services are provided at discounted rates.

 Open Enrollment Period